 Halfway between the Old Town and Cua Dai Beach sits Dingo Deli, a founding deli cum cafe cum bakery cum restaurant that is still the king of establishments for many Westerners.
 The deli has a wondrous range of salamis, hams, olives, dips, condiments and cheeses.
 This is complemented with a gourmet range of frozen meats, fresh fruit and vegetables and specialist household shelf items.
 Meanwhile, the bakery produces a unique range of breads, bagels, muffins, pastries, pies and cakes.
 Dingo Deli is unmatched for diversity and quality anywhere in Hoi An.
 Delivery service available.

 Vinmart Supermarkets hit the Hoi An scene in 2019 and mushroomed overnight.
 At last count there were 13 branches throughout the town.
-Owned by Vingroup, one of Vietnam’s largest investors (they own hospitals, hotels, theme parks, shopping malls, housing, even golf courses), Vinmart Supermarkets are a great ‘one stop shop’ for all your basic needs.
-They stock nicely packaged fruit, vegetables, frozen meats, deli goods, pasta, snacks, toiletries and more.
-If you can’t find what you want here then you’ll no doubt find it in one of the supermarkets above.
+Owned by Vingroup, one of Vietnam’s largest investors (they own hospitals, hotels, theme parks, shopping malls, housing and even golf courses), Vinmart Supermarkets in Hoi An are a great shop for your basic needs.
+They stock nicely-packaged fruit, vegetables, frozen meats, deli goods, pasta, snacks, toiletries and more.

 Concung (Baby Store)

 There’s no ignoring this fluorescent pink building!
 Like a cry from a baby, it demands attention.
 And therein lies the answer to what’s inside.
 Baby stuff, and lots of it.
 Concung is Hoi An’s first fully-dedicated baby & toddler supermarket.
 Spanning two levels you will find pretty much everything you require to keep your screaming bundle of joy gurgling happily.